 Top 8 Drivers of Employee Engagement

 - People who rate you between 7-8 are your Passives.
-They aren’t at their maximum engagement but are most likely to be productive.
+They aren’t at maximum engagement but are most likely productive.

 - People who rate you between 1-6 are your Detractors.
 They are highly disengaged and are likely to complain about the company.